CybersecurityForDemocracy/trackers-not-equal/website-configurations/data-parsing/README.md

 pip install -r requirements.txt
 ```

-Note that if you are using a Mac with a new chip, you may need the binary version of the psycopg2 package.
-If you hit an error running with psycopg2, you can switch versions by running additionally:
+Note that, at the time of writing, the psycopg2 package does not appear to be compatible with M-series (ARM) Mac chips.
+In this case, you can use the binary version of the psycopg2 package.
+If you hit an error running with psycopg2, you can switch versions by running:

 ```
 pip uninstall psycopg2